olwmc/SISL/README.md

 ## Example
 unit_test_example.py is an example of what you can do.
-The program takes from the file "testing.txt" and generates unit tests for a class called `Thing`
+The program takes from the file "testing.txt" and generates and runs unit tests for a class called `Thing`